Click on the question to get the answer!

 No.

-We will issue a Letter of Donation in which we state that the items purchased are a donation from our organisation.
-This letter could help you to avoid customs duties.
+We will issue a Letter of Donation in which we state that the items purchased are a donation from our organization.
+This letter could help you avoid customs duties.

 Has IFS negotiated discounts with big laboratory equipment suppliers?